Last updated on April 3, 2023 by Wandering our World

 Below we look in more detail at what both islands have to offer potential tourists, before showing how each is different culturally, and what to expect.

-There’s no doubt the Dominican Republic has marketed itself primarily as a resort destination, and the region of Punta Cana is it’s crown.
+There’s no doubt the Dominican Republic has marketed itself primarily as a resort destination, and the region of Punta Cana is its crown.

 Staying in Punta Cana, take a visit to Indigenous Eyes Ecological Reserve.
 This nature reserve has shady hiking trails and lagoons for swimming.

 This 3098 meter mountain has several spectacular hiking trails, which can be walked as part of a hiking tour.
-We’ve written about hiking Pico Duarte in a previous article which you can find by clicking here.
+We’ve actually written about hiking Pico Duarte in a previous article which you can find by clicking here.

-This is a popular spot, but this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
+This is a popular spot, but this long stretch of gorgeous white sand is your stereotypical Caribbean paradise so is well worth the crowds.
 Expect clear blue water, great snorkeling, and one of the best sunsets in the region.

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.

-As one of the Caribbean’s largest islands, the diverse geography in Jamaica is one of the reasons to visit.
-The iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.
+In particular, the iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.

-For panoramic views of the island head to Holywell National Park in the Blue Mountains.
-Here you can hike up through the jungle.
-Our top tip is to rent a tent and camp for a night or two – the stars up here, and the sunrise in the morning, are unrivaled.
+And for more panoramic views of the island head to Holywell National Park in the Blue Mountains.
+Our top tip is to rent a tent and camp for a night or two there – the stars and the sunrise in the morning, are unrivalled.
+Recommended: Snakes in Jamaica